zhkgo/learngit/readme.txt

-git is a version control system.
+Git is a distibuted version contol system.
-Git is a free soft ware.
+Git is a free software distibuted underthe GPL.